vnzbergstrom/ProjectExamples/ProjectExamples/general-coding-solutions.md

     ## [1] 4
     ## Levels: 1 2 3 4

-## Sum Diagonals of a Square
+## Take the Difference of the Diagonals of a Square

-Sum the two diagonals of a square matrix.

 ``` r
 # function